Maren gardens in PA, specializing in earth-friendly, unconventional, creative, joyful artistry. She works for eco & climate health.

 Mistake Number Five

 Flower heads piled on top of each other to dry inside the garage, basement, or house prevent moisture from evaporating.
 Then all the flowers can become moldy.
-EEyuck!
+Eeyuck!

 Mistake Number Six

-If you are shelling the sunflower seeds before you roast them (which is an acceptable way to prepare them), trying to do it before the seeds are dry enough is another mistake.
+If you are shelling the sunflower seeds before you roast them (which is an acceptable way to prepare them), trying to do it before the seeds are dried out enough is another mistake.